 23. Confidentiality

 Except as otherwise set forth in this paragraph, each party agrees to maintain in confidence the information contained in this Option (including its existence) or pertaining to the sale contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Optionee's investigation of the Property and the transactions contemplated by the Option; provided, however, that Optionee and Optionor, their respective agents and representatives may disclose such information and data (a) to Optionee's accountants, attorneys, prospective lenders, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Option (collectively, "Representatives") to the extent that such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of Optionee; (b) to the extent required by any applicable statue, law, regulation or governmental authority.
 Notwithstanding any provision of this Option to the contrary, the obligations of the parties under this paragraph shall survive for one (1) year following the termination of this Option.

+24. Cooperation

+Optionor shall cooperate with all reasonable requests of Optionee with regard to Optionee obtaining all approvals necessary for Optionee to construct the proposed Project.
+Optionor shall take no action or make no public statement which could be detrimental to Optionee’s achievement of said approvals.

 EXECUTED to be effective as of the _______ day of ______________, 2001.